 - Submitting a completed admission application.
 The application is online and accessible through the Parent Portal that will be created when an inquiry or application is submitted.
 There is a $75 fee.

-- Requesting letters of recommendation from current math and English teachers as well as a letter of personal recommendation from another source.
+- Requesting letters of recommendation from current Math and English teachers.
 These requests are submitted electronically from the application checklist.

 - Requesting current grades and transcript from the student’s current school.
 These are also generated from the application checklist.